explodinglabs/jsonrpcserver/doc/api.md

 **debug**

-If True, more information is included in error responses, such as an exception message. *For ApiError, this value is ignored, and data is always included.* Default is *False*.
+If True, more information is included in error responses, such as an exception message. *For ApiError, this value is ignored.* Default is *False*.

 **trim_log_values**